Friends-of-Monika/mas-selfharm/README.md

 willing to learn more about this phenomenon in particular.

-**However**, original authors, contributors, and repository maintainers do not condone self-harm, suicide, or any other (self-)destructive behavior **nor provide the ideal professional psychological help**.
+**However**, original authors, contributors, and repository maintainers do not glorify self-harm, suicide, or any other (self-)destructive behavior **nor provide professional psychological help**.

 If you're currently experiencing a need for psychological/psychiatric help, **please consider getting professional help from people working with this